axcap/4690-p2018/README.md

 did the final sum get to, who did you buy from.

-## Approach
+### Approach

-# Easy
-- Start (easy)with single sheet of paper with homogenous lighting and clear text.
+- Start (easy) with single sheet of paper with homogenous lighting and clear text.
 1. Find rotation of the text, Hough transform
 2. Use morphological operations; opening/closing to separate characters
 3. Use projection histogram to find border around sentences and then characters